churchianity/hexyz/README.md

 ## INTRODUCTION

 This is a tower defense game.
+It's made using lua, and the amulet game engine made by Ian Maclarty.
+If you are interested in a library of code for dealing with hexagonal grids/geometry in your game, the file src/hexyz.lua may be of interest to you, as may be the resources below.

 ## RESOURCES